-In attempting to justify the proposed expansion of biometrics collection to children under 14, the proposed rule repeatedly cites combatting human trafficking,135 however, it offers no data or evidence that suggest that biometrics collection on young children would actually combat trafficking.136 Children often arrive in the United States with non-biological parent caregivers or guardians, and the lack of a genetic parent-child relationship is not determinative of trafficking.
+In attempting to justify the proposed expansion of biometrics collection to children under 14, the proposed rule repeatedly cites combatting human trafficking, however, it offers no data or evidence that suggest that biometrics collection on young children would actually combat trafficking.
+Children often arrive in the United States with non-biological parent caregivers or guardians, and the lack of a genetic parent-child relationship is not determinative of trafficking.
 The proposed rule does not consider less intrusive and more accurate alternatives to identify trafficking of children.

-The proposed rule also justifies expanding biometrics collection to young children in order to "confirm[] the absence of criminal history or associations with terrorist organizations or gang membership"137 and to combat identity fraud such as instances where an adult is posing as a child.138 Again, DHS provides no evidence or data to confirm that these are widespread problems that would call for such an expansive and problematic surveillance program.
+The proposed rule also justifies expanding biometrics collection to young children in order to "confirm[] the absence of criminal history or associations with terrorist organizations or gang membership" and to combat identity fraud such as instances where an adult is posing as a child.
+Again, DHS provides no evidence or data to confirm that these are widespread problems that would call for such an expansive and problematic surveillance program.
 DHS provides no statistics about the number of children under the age of 14 who have a documented criminal history that biometrics collection would reveal.
-Nor does DHS provide data or evidence that chase e 2010 brit j soc work.pdf ("Within the context of asylum-seeking, many young people described themselves as being under regular scrutiny.
-Such scrutiny was multi-faceted, being variably exercised by social care professionals, immigration officials, other statutory sector personnel, as well as by the media and the general public.
-Within these arrangements, young people find different ways of engaging with the 'omnipotence' of the surveillance and strive to make sense of the structures through which they are channelled.").
+Nor does DHS provide data or evidence that

-132 Cf. Elaine Chase, Agency and Silence: Young People Seeking Asylum Alone in the UK, 40 BRITISH JOURNAL OF SOCIAL WORK 2050, 2052 (2010), www.dentalage.co.uk/wp-content/uploads/2014/09/
+&lt;sup>132 Cf. Elaine Chase, Agency and Silence: Young People Seeking Asylum Alone in the UK, 40 BRITISH JOURNAL OF SOCIAL WORK 2050, 2052 (2010), www.dentalage.co.uk/wp-content/uploads/2014/09/